Adam Kingl is an expert and keynote speaker on the future of business.

 Over the last century, business has modernised in almost every way except for how it organises, leads, coordinates and motivates its people.

-Those organisations that have innovated their act of management are celebrated as pioneers and leaders in their respective industries.
+Those organisations that have innovated their management act are celebrated as pioneers and leaders in their respective industries.

 Businesses can develop a formal method for reinventing their management, just as they’ve done for products and processes for decades.